Cell Guidance Systems Ltd

 According to Evaluate Pharma, the protein drug market, worth $154bn in 2010, is expected to grow to $234bn by 2018.
 However, proteins degrade quickly, leading to a short shelf life which has prevented further growth in the market.

-Cell Guidance Systems has created and patented a potential solution: an innovative technology called Pods™.
-Pods™ provides a unique solution to protein instability by encaging proteins within crystal armour, protecting them right through to the moment when they are slowly released to their target.
+Cell Guidance Systems has created and patented a potential solution: an innovative technology called Pods™ which provides a unique solution to protein instability by encaging proteins within crystal armour, protecting them right through to the moment when they are slowly released to their target.
 This is a huge breakthrough, and, to the company's knowledge, there are no similar technologies in existence or development.

 The CEO of Cell Guidance Systems is Michael Jones, who spent 3 years at Cambridge University as a research associate, followed by 8 years leading a cancer research team for Chugai Pharmaceuticals (part of the Roche group), and 4 years in a corporate development role for Life Technologies (a large US corporation) with primary responsibility for licensing activities in Asia Pacific.
 He also worked for 2 years in venture capital with Atlas Venture and Orion HEP.
-Before founding Cell Guidance Systems, Michael was COO of Reprocell: a Japanese stem cell company with a current market capitalization of >$250m.
+Before founding Cell Guidance Systems, Michael was COO of Reprocell: a Japanese stem cell company with a current market capitalisation of >$250m.

 Where are they now?